WDLR: St. Gabriel Radio

 When WUCO moved its studios to Columbus in July 2007 as part of St. Gabriel Radio, Gene Kirby, a community-minded local citizen, stepped up to help fill the void for local community radio when he started up WMHO, a micropower AM broadcaster at 1620 kHz.
 This Part 15-compliant broadcast first aired classic country and later an oldies format.
 WMHO was on the air until the summer of 2011 until its tower was irreparably damaged by a lightning strike.

 WUCO's connection to St. Gabriel Radio would last until December 2008, when the organization began leasing time on Columbus-licensed WVKO, at the time owned by Bernard Ohio, LLC.
-This enabled St. Gabriel Radio to expand its reach into the Columbus market and its volunteer base (culminating in the purchase of WOSU (AM) from The Ohio State University in December 2011, rechristened as WVSG), while also necessitating a divestiture of WUCO.
+This enabled St. Gabriel Radio to expand its reach into the Columbus market and its volunteer base (culminating in the purchase of WOSU (AM) from Ohio State University in December 2011, rechristened as WVSG), while also necessitating a divestiture of WUCO.